Having your baby

 If an epidural is requested, anesthesiologists are available 24 hours a day to help you with your choice for relieving pain.

-You may wish to talk to an anesthesiologist in advance about your pain relief choices for labour, birth and/or Cesarean birth.
+You may wish to talk to an anesthesiologist in advance about your pain relief choices for labour, birth and/or caesarean birth.
 This can be arranged through the Anesthesia Clinic

 .
 Ask your doctor or midwife to arrange an appointment.

-BC Women's supports women to have a vaginal birth after Cesarean section (VBAC).
-If you have previously given birth by Cesarean section, we encourage you to consider a trial of labour with your current pregnancy.
-You should discuss this option with your doctor or midwife or visit the Best Birth Clinic
+BC Women's supports women to have a vaginal birth after caesarean section (VBAC).
+If you have previously given birth by caesarean section, we encourage you to consider a trial of labour with your current pregnancy.
+You should discuss this option with your doctor or midwife or visit the

 If you are having a planned caesarean birth, also called a c-section, your doctor will pre-book your surgery date.
-You will be admitted to the hospital under the Day of Surgery Program, allowing you to come in on the date scheduled for your baby's birth.
+You will be admitted to the hospital under the Day of Surgery program, allowing you to come in on the date scheduled for your baby's birth.